littlebitstudios/SwitchFriendWatch/README.md

 sudo apt install nodejs
 ```

-Follow separate instructions for your OS if you aren't using Windows or Ubuntu.
+If you aren't on Windows or Ubuntu, go to https://nodejs.org to install Node.js.

 ## Install nxapi
 npm should have been installed when Node.js was installed, so you can install nxapi with this command: